dotnet/docs/docs/azure/sdk/dependency-injection.md

 * Key Vault Secrets, Blob Storage and Service Bus clients are registered using the <xref:Microsoft.Extensions.Azure.SecretClientBuilderExtensions.AddSecretClient%2A>, <xref:Microsoft.Extensions.Azure.BlobClientBuilderExtensions.AddBlobServiceClient%2A> and <xref:Microsoft.Extensions.Azure.ServiceBusClientBuilderExtensions.AddServiceBusClientWithNamespace%2A>, respectively.
 The `Uri` and `string`-typed arguments are passed.
 To avoid specifying these URLs explicitly, see the [Store configuration separately from code](#store-configuration-separately-from-code) section.
 * <xref:Azure.Identity.DefaultAzureCredential> is used to satisfy the `TokenCredential` argument requirement for each registered client.
 When one of the clients is created, `DefaultAzureCredential` is used to authenticate.
 * Service Bus subclients are registered for each queue on the service using the subclient and corresponding options types.
+The queue names for the subclients are retrieved using a separate method outside of the service registration because the `GetQueuesAsync` method must be run asynchronously.

 ## Use the registered clients